JirkaKrivanek/eventbus/README.md

 - Multi threading support with delivering on the same thread which registered - done
 - Timed events posting with repeated and cancel option
 - Android main UI thread support
-- AWT main loop support
+- AWT main loop support - done

 The documentation will be added as soon as the development finishes ;)